acolpitts/rushing-stats/README.md

 ### Backend

-Start with getting the backend api up and running.
+Start by getting the backend server up and running.
 With a valid mongodb URI in hand:

 1. change into the backend directory
 1. make two copies of the .env.sample file: `.env` and `.env.test`